EngJurado/profile-card/README.md

 # Profile Card

 ## Overview

-This project is a web application built using Astro.
-The main purpose is to create a profile card with social media links.
-It includes various components and utilities to create a responsive and interactive user interface.
+This project is a web application built using Astro, designed to create a profile card with social media links.
+It includes various components and utilities to build a responsive and interactive user interface.
+The template allows for easy integration of multiple social links, enhancing user connectivity.

 ![mockup](https://github.com/EngJurado/profile-card/blob/main/mockup.jpg)

 ## Folder Structure